CycloneDX/guides/ML-BOM/en/0x40-Design-Additional-Model-Information.md

   "workflows": [
     {
       "name": "Model training workflow",
-      "description": "Describes the tasks used for training the model described by the ML-BOM."
+      "description": "Describes the tasks used for training the model described by the ML-BOM.", "tasks": [
-       "tasks": [
          {
-           "name": "Train model in NVIDIA OCI container", "description": "Describes the steps used to train the model using commands and libraries in the container image.": [ ... ], "steps": [ ... ],
+           "name": "Train model in NVIDIA OCI container", "description": "Describes the steps used to train the model using commands and libraries in the container image.", "steps": [ ... ],
            "inputs": [ ... ],
            "outputs": [ ... ],